GreptimeTeam/docs/docs/getting-started/overview.md

 --opentsdb-addr 0.0.0.0:4242
 ```

 The data will be stored in the `greptimedb/` directory in your current directory.
-For a complete specification of configuration options of GreptimeDB, see the [configuration documentation](./../user-guide/operations/configuration.md).

-If you want to use another version of the GreptimeDB image, you can download it from our [GreptimeDB Dockerhub](https://hub.docker.com/r/greptime/greptimedb).
+If you want to use another version of GreptimeDB's image, you can download it from our [GreptimeDB Dockerhub](https://hub.docker.com/r/greptime/greptimedb).

 **Note**: